I live in small town. We have Walmart, Target, a JCPenny, TJ Maxx and Ross. We aren’t fancy and my budget isn’t very fancy either.

 When We Have Each Others Back Everyone Wins

 It’s amazing how much we can affect the earth and the people we share the planet with.
-I am so proud of you for reading this article and giving the idea of ethical sustainable fashion a fair shake.
+I am so proud of you for reading this article and giving the idea of a sustainable capsule wardrobe a fair shake.

 It can be hard to feel that you can make a change or that it really matters.
 But you can!
 I can!
 We all can!

-When we care about each other and we really support all people and the earth we all win so build a better capsule wardrobe for every season, with clothes you already own, clothes that are used, or clothes that are ethically and sustainably made!
+When we care about each other and we really support all people and the earth we all win so build a sustainable capsule wardrobe for every season.
+Shop your closet and with clothes you already own, clothes that are used, or clothes that are ethically and sustainably made you can create a better capsule wardrobe!

 Do You Want To Declutter Your Closet?